 - Calcium: 48mg

 - Carbohydrates: 2g

 - Protein: 18g

 How do I know when the salmon is done?

+ConclusionGive this recipe a try!
+Make a dish that's perfect for sharing that requires only little effort.
+Besides having to prepare it a night before you plan to serve it, it's really quite an easy dish to cook.
 A flavorful flakey fish is sure to be a hit at dinner parties.
-Perfectly moist, thanks to the simple overnight marinade, ensures you don't have to deal with tough and dry fish meat.
+Perfectly moist, thanks to the simple overnight marinade that ensures you don't have to deal with tough and dry fish meat.

 Have your own special recipe to share?
 Submit Your Recipe Today!